llord1/llord1.github.io/LegalSurvey.md

 Not at all

-Prefer not to respond

-Not applicable

-Understanding where and how one engages in language learning might highlight environments that foster multilingualism in lawyers.
-The learning of languages may take place in formal and informal settings.
-In Saint Lucia, most language education is likely to be done in a school setting.
-Overall, Saint Lucian Kwéyòl, a national heritage language, would typically be learned informally.
-Formal education of this language only recently began with young children (between the ages of 6-12) in less than a handful of schools and adult learners; however, since the major fire at the National Folk Resource Center, most classes have reverted to more private sessions.
-Renewed attention to the national language policy has redirected efforts to formal education of the language.
-However, enforcement of this policy appears to be challenging.

-    2. Please indicate which technique best describes how you came to learn each of the aforementioned languages; please select all that apply.
+    2. Please indicate which technique best describes how you came to learn the aforementioned language; please select all that apply.

 Column categories:
 Formal education (requirement/ elective); Informal education